CM Punk: ECW Champion (2006–2008)

-After ECW World Champion Bobby Lashley was drafted to Raw and stripped of the title, Punk advanced to the tournament finals at Vengeance: Night of Champions on June 24.
+After ECW World Champion Bobby Lashley was drafted to Raw and stripped of the title, Punk advanced to the tournament finals at Vengeance: Night of Champions on June 24, 2007.
 Punk's scheduled opponent Chris Benoit was replaced last-minute by Johnny Nitro, who defeated Punk for the vacant championship.
 Punk challenged Nitro (later renamed John Morrison) in unsuccessful title matches at The Great American Bash on July 22 and SummerSlam on August 26.
-Punk finally captured the ECW Championship by defeating Morrison in a last chance match on the September 4 episode of ECW.
+Punk finally captured the ECW Championship by defeating Morrison in a last chance match on September 4 episode of ECW.

 Punk defended the title successfully throughout the fall, retaining against Elijah Burke at Unforgiven on September 16, overcoming Big Daddy V via disqualification at No Mercy on October 7, and defeating The Miz at Cyber Sunday on October 28.
-After surviving another challenge from Morrison on November 6 and a triple threat against Morrison and The Miz at Survivor Series on November 18, Punk's 143-day reign ended on the January 22, 2008 episode of ECW when he lost to Chavo Guerrero in a no disqualification match following interference from Edge.
+After surviving another challenge from Morrison on November 6 and a triple threat against Morrison and The Miz at Survivor Series on November 18, Punk's 143-day reign ended on January 22, 2008, episode of ECW when he lost to Chavo Guerrero in a no disqualification match following interference from Edge.